Lagrangian skeleta of very affine complete intersections: Combinatorics of the skeleton

 \subsection{Covers of the FLTZ skeleton}

-Before proving our main results, we shall review the material covered in Section 4.3 of \cite{GS22} and, in particular, explain what we mean by \emph{standard} inclusions of certain FLTZ skeleta in Theorem \ref{theorem:main-thm} and other places.
+Before proving our main results, we shall review the material covered in \cite[Section 4.3]{GS22} and, in particular, explain what we mean by \emph{standard} inclusions of certain FLTZ skeleta in Theorem \ref{theorem:main-thm} and other places.

 As before, let $\Sigma \subset N_\R$ be a simplicial fan with an associated FLTZ skeleton $\eL_{\Sigma} \subset T^*M_{S^1}$.
-By picking ray generators for all rays in $\Sigma(1)$, we obtain diffeomorphisms of manifolds with corners $\sigma \cong \sigma/\tau \times \tau$ for all cones $\tau \subset \sigma$ that are also compatible with inclusions (i.e., for all $\tau \subset \sigma' \subset \sigma$, the identifications take the inclusions $\sigma' \hookrightarrow \sigma$ to $\sigma'/\tau \times \tau \hookrightarrow \sigma/\tau \times \tau$).
+By picking ray generators for all rays in $\Sigma(1)$, we obtain diffeomorphisms of manifolds with corners $\sigma \cong \sigma/\tau \times \tau$ for all cones $\tau \subset \sigma$ that are also compatible with inclusions (i.e. for all $\tau \subset \sigma' \subset \sigma$, the identifications take the inclusions $\sigma' \hookrightarrow \sigma$ to $\sigma'/\tau \times \tau \hookrightarrow \sigma/\tau \times \tau$).
 In particular, if we restrict the identifications to $\sigma \cap \st(\tau) \cong \sigma/\tau \times \relint(\tau)$ and vary over the cones $\sigma$ containing $\tau$, these glue to a homeomorphism $\st(\tau) \cong (N/\tau)_{\R} \times \relint(\tau)$ that takes the stratification of the left hand side by $\Sigma$ to the stratification of the right hand side by $\Sigma/\tau$ (on the first factor) and whose restriction to $\relint(\sigma)$ is smooth for each $\tau \subset \sigma$.